GeorgiosAntoniou/georgiosantoniou.github.io/_pages/about.md

 ------
-I am a postdoctoral researcher at the University of Nottingham, working on strong gravitational physics.
+I am a postdoctoral researcher at INFN Rome and affiliated with the Sapienza University of Rome, where I work on strong gravitational physics.
 Considering our relatively recent observational access to strong gravitational processes, the theoretical study of alternatives to General Relativity acquires particular interest.

 **Interests - Keywords:**